 How do I enforce my patent?

 The fact that you own a patent will often deter competitors from using your invention.
 It helps to refer to it in your product literature once your patent has been granted.
 However, if your invention is being used by someone without your consent (infringement) you can obtain an injunction to stop them and claim damages (compensation).
-This can be done at the High Court, the Patents County Court or the UK Intellectual Property Office.
+This can be done at the High Court, the Intellectual Property Enterprise Court (IPEC) or the UK Intellectual Property Office.

 You cannot sue for infringement until your patent is granted.
 However, once your patent is granted, you may be able to claim damages in retrospect from the date your patent application was published.